 Next, disconnect your batteries.
 If your RV has a single battery, remove it and store it in a warm, dry place.
 If it is a larger system, consult your RV’s manual.

-Clean your RV’s exterior thoroughly, then apply a coat of good quality protectant or wax to the exterior, and dry the awning.
+Clean your RV’s exterior thoroughly, then apply a coat of good quality protectant or wax to the exterior and dry the awning.
 Remember to lubricate any locks and hinges.
-You can also leave moisture-absorbing materials inside your RV to prevent possible moisture damage.
-Finally, cover your wheels to protect them from any weather damage throughout the winter.
+You can also leave moisture-absorbing materials inside the unit to prevent humidity damage.
+Finally, cover the wheels to protect them from any weather damage over the winter.

 What types of RVs are there? >>

-There are three main categories of RV- travel trailers, motorhomes, and park models.
+There are three main categories of recreational vehicles – travel trailers, motorhomes and park models.

-Travel trailers are designed to be towed behind your vehicle, and can be unhitched at one’s destination.
+Travel trailers are designed to be towed behind a vehicle and can be unhitched at one’s destination.
 These include travel, fifth wheel and pop-up/folding camping trailers.

-Park models are, in effect, movable traditionally-structured cabins, designed for seasonal use and only occasional relocation using a heavy duty tow vehicle.
+Park models are movable, traditionally structured cabins, designed for seasonal use and only occasional relocation in which a heavy-duty tow vehicle is used.

 To learn more about the different RV types in these categories try Go RVing Canada’s online tool Explore RV Types.